rackerlabs/support-how-to/content/cloud-dns/create-a-dkim-txt-record.md

 ---
 node_id: 1502
-title: Create a DKIM TXT Record
+title: Create a DKIM TXT record
 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2016-01-15'
+last_modified_date: '2016-01-27'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Catherine Richardson
 product: Cloud DNS
 product_url: cloud-dns
 ---

-DomainKeys Identified Mail (DKIM) helps you protect your company from email spamming and phishing attempts.
+Domain Keys Identified Mail (DKIM) helps you protect your company from email spamming and phishing attempts.
 It provides a method for validating a domain name identity that is associated with a message through cryptographic authentication.